-Workshop on Drought Vulnerability & Tools for Improving Water Resilience – October 19 & 20
+Workshop on Drought Vulnerability and Tools for Improving Water Resilience – October 19-20

-The Annual Meeting and Dinner is only two weeks away!
-Set for Thursday, October 27 at Discovery Cube Orange County in Santa Ana, this is one event you won’t want to miss.
+Fall is coming up quick and that means SCWC’s Annual Meeting and Dinner is too!
+Planned for Thursday, October 27 at Discovery Cube Orange County in Santa Ana, this is one event you won’t want to miss.
 The SCWC Annual Meeting and Dinner is the region’s premiere networking event for water, business, agriculture, local government, labor and environmental leaders.
 Sponsorship opportunities are still available!
 If interested contact Julie Ackman at (714) 335-7500 or email@example.com.

 For more information and to purchase tickets, please visit SCWC’s website, here.
 Save your spot, RSVP today!